SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

-The setter clause is optional, and when only a getter is needed, you can omit both clauses and simply return the requested value directly, as described in :ref:`ClassesAndStructures_ReadOnlyComputedProperties`.
+The setter clause is optional, and when only a getter is needed, you can omit both clauses and simply return the requested value directly, as described in :ref:`Properties_ReadOnlyComputedProperties`.
 That said, if you provide a setter clause, you must also provide a getter clause.

 The *setter name* and enclosing parentheses is optional.
 If you provide a setter name, it is used as the name of the parameter to the setter.
-If you do not provide a setter name, the default parameter name to the setter is ``value``, as described in :ref:`ClassesAndStructures_ShorthandSetterDeclaration`.
+If you do not provide a setter name, the default parameter name to the setter is ``value``, as described in :ref:`Properties_ShorthandSetterDeclaration`.

 Unlike stored named values and variable stored properties, the value of a computed named value or a computed property is not stored in memory.

-For more information and to see examples of computed properties, see :ref:`ClassesAndStructures_ComputedProperties`.
+For more information and to see examples of computed properties, see :ref:`Properties_ComputedProperties`.

 You can also declare computed properties in the context of a protocol declaration.
 These computed properties have the following form: